 Campus Food Banks Are More Necessary Than You Think - VICE.
 "Doomsday" Vault Flooded After Permafrost Melts Due To Climate Change.
 The fortified Svalbard Global Seed Vault, designed to protect the world’s seeds from disaster and environmental devastation, has been flooded.

 The culprit?
 Climate change.
 "It is a fail-safe seed storage facility, built to stand the test of time – and the challenge of natural or man-made disasters," reads the website by Crop Trust, the organization tasked with protecting global crop diversity.
-However, the "impenetrable" fortress easily succumbed to the forces of nature, as record heat hit the region.
 FAQ - Copia.
 Federal and State laws, along with Copia’s industry leading practices, protect customers from civil and criminal liability when sharing excess food: Customers are protected by Federal and State laws from any liability provided the food is given in good faithCopia’s Food Heroes are ServSafe Certified food handlers.

 They undergo enhanced background screenings and extensive professional food safety trainingAll nonprofit recipients sign a Hold Harmless Indemnity Agreement upon sign-up, shielding customers from all liabilityCopia carries a $5MM Insurance Policy that directly protects customers and the food in transit A sharing economy is only as strong as the infrastructure which holds it together, which is why Copia is so committed to security.

 Food waste is the world’s dumbest environmental problem.
 When It Comes To Food, Price And Convenience Matter Food is not cheap.